quiltdata/quilt/make-a-package.md

-There are two ways to create a package:
+There are two ways to build data packages with Quilt:

 1. Implicitly with `quilt build DIR`.
 Implicit builds are good for taking quick snapshots of unstructured data like images or text files.
 Data in implicit builds builds are not serialized to Parquet.
-1. Explicitly with `quilt build BUILD.yml`.
+1. Explicitly with `quilt build FILE.YML`.
 Explicit builds allow fine-grained control over package names, types, and contents.
 Explicit builds serialize columnar data to Parquet.

+Packages can be created directly from [Python](./python.md) or on the [command line](./shell.md).

 # Implicit builds